With its variable resistance and safety, the kBox is a great tool for strength training in youths for both sports performance and health and fitness.

 The variable resistance of flywheel training makes it superior to free weights or dumbbells and weight stack machines when it comes to solving the problems with sticking points and the individual load.

-An example could be a ice hockey team where the range in a team of 14 yr olds can be 40-75 kg, 30 cm of height difference and, as a result of this, there are different loads and settings on the squat rack when doing squats.
+An example could be an ice hockey team where the range in a team of 14 yr olds can be 40-75 kg, 30 cm of height difference and, as a result of this, there are different loads and settings on the squat rack when doing squats.
 With the kBox all team members can be cycled through their squat sets with only having to change the range of motion which is done in a few seconds.
 The loads are taken care of by the variable resistance where the stronger subjects will accelerate more and hence have to decelerate more than their small or weaker teammates.
 They could all still be working at the same relative % load without making any adjustments.
 Even if you would have to change inertia between users this is done very fast and any 14 yr old can handle this if they are instructed correctly.

 Another superior benefit with the kBox is that the subject can be ”self-supported” to create eccentric overload which has been proven by science for seniors to efficiently develop e.g. tendon stiffness and power (Onambele 2008, see below).
 This can prepare the athletes for the eccentric loads seen in sports like landings and change of direction.

-The kBox offers everything from low force, low speed training up to high forces, power training and the possibility of everything from pure concentric contractions to eccentric overload.
+The kBox offers everything from a low force, low-speed training up to high forces, power training and the possibility of everything from pure concentric contractions to eccentric overload.
 All this provided in a safe and ergonomic way without sound and with no risk of collision.
 With a small, mobile device like the kBox it also fits easily into the gym, PE area, locker room or why not on the pitch.

 Using a computerised feedback system such as the kMeter, you can monitor the subject’s effort and power output if you want to limit them or follow their progression over time.
 This can also be a great motivational tool for the athletes.
 With the kMeter W/kg (power output relative to bodyweight) it is also easier to explain why a smaller and weaker athlete might be faster than his bigger counterpart.
 By tracking relative peak power you can also validate that you put muscle on your athletes that they really use.